-The Medical University of Bialystok (MUB) belongs to the most dynamic medical universities in Central and Eastern Europe and, for many years, it has been adopting an innovative scientific policy.
+The Medical University of Bialystok (MUB) is one of the most dynamic medical academies in Central and Eastern Europe, pursuing its innovative science policy for years.

-The University's highly-qualified academic staff (800 academic teachers, including 120 professors and 150 habilitated doctors) benefit from widely available development programs that enable study visits and training at the best research centres in the world.
-The university maintains intensive cooperation with international research centres, implements joint scientific projects, hosts eminent professors and researchers from around the world, including centres such as Mayo Clinic, National Institute of Health in Bethesda, Harvard Medical School, University of Pennsylvania, Universitätsmedizin Greifswald, Universidad CEU San Pablo, Madrid, China Agricultural University.
-About 25% of the publications created at MUB is the result of active international cooperation with foreign partners from leading research centres.
+The highly skilled academic faculty (800 academic teachers, 120 of them being professors and 150 holders of doctoral titles) have a lot of career development programmes at their disposal, including study visits and training courses at the leading research centres worldwide.
+The academy collaborates closely with international research centres, engages in joint science projects, and receives outstanding professors and scientists from all over the world, particularly from such institutions as the Mayo Clinic, the National Institute of Health in Bethesda, Harvard Medical School, University of Pennsylvania, Universitätsmedizin Greifswald, Universidad CEU San Pablo, Madrid, and the China Agricultural University.
+Around 25% of all publications produced at MUB are the outcomes of widespread international cooperation with leading research centres from abroad as partners.

-In 2012-2017, the University received the KNOW certificate and was recognized by the Minister of Science and Higher Education as the Leading National Research Center.
+During 2012-2017, the University received the KNOW certificate and was recognised by the Minister of Science and Higher Education as a Leading National Research Centre.

-An important success achieved by the MUB is the establishment of International Interdisciplinary PhD Studies in the field of Biomedical Research and Biostatistics.
-Financing was granted by the European Commission within the framework of the prestigious European COFUND scheme: Marie Skłodowska-Curie Actions of the Horizon 2020 Framework Program.
-The project was also co-financed by the Ministry of Science and Higher Education.
-MUB is the only Polish university which received funding in the COFUND scheme as part of the prestigious Marie Skłodowska-Curie Actions.
+Opening the International Interdisciplinary Doctoral Studies in Medical Biology and Biostatistics is one of the most successful MUB projects.
+The funding was provided by the European Commission within the scope of COFUND: Marie Skłodowska-Curie Actions of the Horizon 2020 Framework Programme, a prestigious European competition procedure.
+The project received further funding from the Ministry of Science and Higher Education.
+MUB was the only university in Poland to receive COFUND funding under the prestigious Marie Skłodowska-Curie Actions.

-The headquarters of the MUB is the eighteenth-century Baroque Palace, called the Versailles of the North, located in the city center.
-There is a modern, multimedia museum devoted to the history of the University and Białystok in the cellars of the building.
-There are also teaching buildings, two clinical hospitals, student dormitories and sports facilities in close proximity to the University.
+The University is headquartered in the 18th-century baroque Palace, which is sometimes called the Versailles of the North, and is located in the city centre.
+The basement of the building houses a novel multimedia museum dedicated to the history of the Academy and of Białystok.
+There are school buildings, two university hospitals, student dormitories and sports facilities nearby.

-The Medical University of Bialystok is almost 70 years of tradition, 30,000 graduates and innovations in medicine.
+The Medical University of Bialystok represents almost 70 years of tradition, 30 thousand alumni, and an extensive base of innovation in medicine.

 ul.
 Jana Kilińskiego 1